Ahmed-Mosharafa/AutoJourn-DemoECML2025/ReadMe.md

 ## Application UI

 We provide some screenshots to show what the applications look like.
-A video demo is also possible at the link:
+A video demo is also available at the link: